 10. Many Monkeys Are in Danger

-At least half of the many species of monkey in the world today are considered threatened or endangered species.
+At least half of the many species of monkeys in the world today are considered threatened or endangered species.
 The Hainan gibbons, for example, is critically endangered, with only around 30 monkeys left in the world.
-Hundreds of years ago, these small monkeys lived all across China, but years of habitat loss and poaching has completely decimated their populations.
+Hundreds of years ago, these small monkeys lived all across China, but years of habitat loss and poaching have completely decimated their populations.
 Another critically endangered species, the Roloway monkey, is almost entirely extinct in its range, with less than 2,000 monkeys left.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.

 - Springer Link, Available here: https://link.springer.com/article/10.1007/BF02692251